day0hero/bootc-demo/README.md

 1. create the image using podman/buildah
 1. convert the image to a disk format
 1. deploy a virtual machine using the disk image
+1. create disk image using kickstart and lvm configured
 1. test/profit